-- Wildfire Threat Rating for the proposed treatment area - The estimated number of hectares to be treated, cost effectiveness of proposed treatment and proposed project cost per hectare - Priority of treatment as identified in completed CWPP, MFLNRO Fire Management Plans and/or Five Year Fuel Treatment Plan - Evidence that the local resource district office and/or the land manager has been consulted - Degree to which the proposed fuel treatment is anchored, accessible/defensible and designed according to expected fire spread and intensity - Community planning and activities as identified by FireSmart Canada: - Land use policies, development approval processes and development standards that protect the WUI - Other plans and bylaws that consider open burning, access for emergency vehicles, access to water supply and suppression equipment, fire-resistive landscaping, or other wildfire issues.

-- Community involvement and public education (including FireSmart committee, community assessment, FireSmart day and FireSmart Canada Community Recognition) - Implementation of other non-fuel treatment recommendations identified in a completed CWPP - Collaboration with Forest Licensees and tenure holders, neighbouring First Nations and local governments, fire departments, Wildfire Management Branch (fire zone), and local industry.
+- Wildfire Threat Rating for the proposed treatment area - Estimated number of hectares to be treated, cost effectiveness of proposed treatment and proposed project cost per hectare - Priority of treatment as identified in completed CWPP, MFLNRO Fire Management Plans and/or Five Year Fuel Treatment Plan - Evidence that the local resource district office and/or the land manager has been consulted - Degree to which the proposed fuel treatment is anchored, accessible/defensible and designed according to expected fire spread and intensity - Community planning and activities as identified by FireSmart Canada: - Land use policies, development approval processes and development standards that protect the WUI - Other plans and bylaws that consider open burning, access for emergency vehicles, access to water supply and suppression equipment, fire-resistive landscaping, or other wildfire issues. - o Community involvement and participation with the FireSmart program based on the steps to receive recognition from FireSmart Canada. - Implementation of other non-fuel treatment recommendations identified in a completed CWPP - Collaboration with Forest Licensees and tenure holders, neighbouring First Nations and local governments, fire departments, BC Wildfire Service (fire zone), and local industry. - Consultation with resource district and/or land manager